RyanBryce/reduxLearningResourceList/README.md

 Learning a new tech can be a huge pain, what i've found most effective for myself is.

-## 1: Start out by reading the docs.
+## 1: Start out by reading the docs

 ![1-Why the docs](./imgs/docmeme.png)